 In this article, I’m going to show you how to build a super simple, yet beautiful porch swing bed by using material you can pick up at your local Lowe’s Home Improvement Store.
-This type of swing is one my favorite things to build for a couple of reasons.
-One, they easily impress people, which makes me look smarter and more talented than I really am.
-And two, they are extremely awesome for taking naps.
+This type of swing is one of my favorite things to build for a couple of reasons.
+First, they are an absolute show stopper, which makes me look smarter and more talented than I really am.
+And secondly, they are extremely awesome for taking naps.
 Anything that enables more nap time has to be good!

 For this one, I wanted it to have very clean lines and I wanted it to be very easy to build, even for beginners.
 I also wanted it to be affordable.
 I was able to build this one for around $200.
 Of course, that price can vary based on what wood you choose to use and where you get your wood.
 Again, I picked most of my wood up at my local Lowe’s.